Edit 2017 – this is old archive and will be revised, but still quite a few good tips to pass the Google Analytics Certification!

 In their new test, Google raised the bar.
 They did so by moving away from simple & straightforward question to more logical reasoning based questions.
 This time around, I got questions based on the latest version of Google Analytics (v5) including real-time analytics and conversion attribution.

-All in all, the test isn’t too difficult as long as you’ve had real-life experience with Google Analytics, not at the level of a GA consultant but you should be able to understand most of the concepts and implement them.
-The new test is definitely more focused toward implementation.
+All in all, the test isn’t too difficult as long as you’ve had real-life experience with Google Analytics, not at the level of a GA Consultant but you should be able to understand most of the concepts and implement them.
+The new test is more focused toward implementation.

 Documentation to pass the test

 Useful documentation links and tools you might want to have open in a separate browser so that you can quickly switch back and forth during the test:

 - Google Analytics Metrics and Dimensions